-Olney: Players you must trade now before their value is lost
+Olney: Players who must be traded now before their value is lost

 Lance Lynn, St. Louis Cardinals

 The right-hander is headed into free agency in the fall, and he is among the most experienced starting pitchers available now.
-Lynn is making $7.5 million this season, meaning he’s owed about $2.5 million for the final two months of the year, and he’s performed effectively, with a 3.21 ERA in 21 starts.
-The Cardinals haven’t played well, but they are just 3 ½ games out of first place in the NL Central mud bog, and St. Louis could decide to win with Lynn before he departs at the end of the season.
+Lynn is making $7.5 million this season, meaning he’s owed about $2.5 million for the final two months of the year, and he has performed effectively, with a 3.21 ERA in 21 starts.
+The Cardinals haven’t played well, but they are just 3½ games out of first place in the NL Central mud bog, and St. Louis could decide to win with Lynn before he departs at the end of the season.

 But the Cardinals have told other teams they are open to moving him, and Lynn probably would get some decent return from one of the clubs that doesn’t win the bidding for Sonny Gray or Yu Darvish -- maybe the Los Angeles Dodgers, maybe the New York Yankees, etc.